yogeshw/upsornps/README.md

 ## Features

 - Calculates final salary based on current salary and growth rate
-- Estimates UPS monthly pension for employee and spouse
+- Estimates UPS monthly pension for employee and spouse (proportional to service years)
+- Calculates UPS lump sum amount at retirement.
+- Projects the future value of the UPS lump sum if invested.
 - Calculates NPS corpus accumulation with compound interest
 - Estimates NPS monthly pension and lump sum amount
 - Performs corpus depletion analysis